-My PhD examines ideas of sociability in the philosophies and scholarly lives of three seventeenth century English Catholics: Thomas White (1593-1676), Kenelm Digby (1603-1665), and Christopher Davenport (1598-1680).
-Through a comparative examination of their printed and manuscript works, it hopes to evidence that all three figures viewed and advertised their philosophies as presenting a solution to a shared intellectual conundrum: how could Catholics navigate the complex socio-political and confessional demands of early modern society whilst ensuring their personal theological salvation?
-In treating my subjects' responses to this question and the distinct cultural contexts in which they composed them, I aim to develop understandings of the intellectual culture of early modern Catholicism; the seventeenth century 'Republic of Letters'; early modern notions of sociability; and the mobility and reception of recusant philosophers between and within England and continental Europe.
+My PhD examines ideas of sociability in the philosophy and theology of three seventeenth century English Catholics: Thomas White (1593-1676), Kenelm Digby (1603-1665), and Christopher Davenport (1598-1680).
+Through a comparative examination of their printed and manuscript works, it hopes to evidence that all three figures viewed and advertised their works as presenting solutions to a shared intellectual question: how could Catholics navigate the complex socio-political and confessional demands of early modern society whilst ensuring personal theological salvation?
+In treating my subjects' responses to this question and the distinct cultural contexts in which they composed them, I primarily aim to develop understandings of the intellectual culture of early modern Catholicism and early modern notions of sociability.

 I am also interested more generally in the history of political thought and the treatment of theology in contemporary historiography.

 Robinson College, Cambridge Fellows and Graduates’ Research Day: ‘A Rose by Any Other Name Would Smell as Sweet?
 Cartesianism, the Eucharist, and the Problem of Philosophical Categorisation’ (January 2020).

 Cambridge Workshop for the Early Modern Period: 'Sir Kenelm Digby and the Intellectual Mobility of a Seventeenth-Century Catholic Philosopher' (February 2021).